top of page

 Painting Art Mood Board

-I'm slowly adapting to the mindset of the sketchbook as a place to play and experiment, and this is key to the collage process.
-I might start with a very small and simple pencil sketch, outlining major directions, composition, lights and darks etc. I might also play around with a few different landscape elements or florals.
+I’m slowly adapting to seeing my sketchbook as a space for play and experimentation.
+This mindset is essential for collage-making.
+I may begin with a simple pencil sketch, outlining major directions, composition, and lights and darks.
+I also explore landscape elements or floral patterns.

 Sketchbook Painting